andela-ooshodi/django-bucketlist-application/README.md

 ## Structure of the project
 This project is divided into two apps

-1. bucketlist - which house the complete standalone bucketlist app
+1. bucketlist - which houses the complete standalone bucketlist app
 2. apiv1 - version 1 of the api which exposes the bucketlist app

 ## Installation